feabhas/pico-starter-project/README.md

 ### DevContainer debugging

-The Cortex-Debug extension is included.
+The Cortex-Debug extension is included in the VScode extensions.
 Running this as a debug session will connect to the target.

 However, the interaction with the target appears *flakey* at the moment [ To Be Investigated Further]